riganb/dsa-graphs/readme.md

 A graph is a set of nodes and edges connecting the nodes.

 ### There are multiple types of graphs:
-- Undirected Graph: The edges don't have a direction, thus A-B is the same as B-A.
+- **Undirected Graph**: The edges don't have a direction, thus A-B is the same as B-A.
 Example:
 ```mermaid
 flowchart LR